-- With a sharp knife, cut the dough crosswise into noodles about 1/4–inch wide.
+- With a sharp knife, cut the dough crosswise into noodles about 1/4–inch to 1/2-inch wide.
 Separate the noodles to prevent them sticking together

-- Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil over medium-high heat.
 Add the noodles and cook until they float, about 3 minutes.

 - Place small portions of noodles on a plate or sheet pan and place in the freezer.
-Once noodles are frozen, transfer them to ziptop freezer bags.
-To cook, add frozen noodles directly to hot water
+Once noodles are frozen, transfer them to ziptop freezer bags or a similar airtight container.
+To cook, add frozen noodles directly to boiling water.